Support for young people who have isolation & wellbeing needs

 Need someone to be your person?
 Action Mentoring offers one-to-one support for young people aged 16–25 through trained volunteer mentors.
 It’s about having someone who listens, encourages you, and helps you work through everyday challenges or big decisions.

-Mentors are trained in the use of skills such as motivational interviewing and solution focused approaches, meaning they can help you to navigate the issues that you are facing.
+Your mentor will meet with you regularly, at your pace, and support you in building confidence, setting goals, or simply being heard.
+They are trained in the use of skills such as motivational interviewing and solution focused approaches, meaning they can help you to navigate issues that you face.

 Here's a video explaining the 5 ways to well-being in more detail: